Catering Insurance

 Business Ownership Policy for Catering Insurance

-A Business Ownership Policy (BOP) for caterers is a comprehensive package that combines several types of insurance into one affordable plan.
-It’s perfect for small to medium-sized catering companies looking for broad protection.
+A Business Ownership Policy (BOP) for caterers is a comprehensive combination of many types of insurance bundled into one reasonable policy.
+Ideal for small to medium sized catering companies who want to be covered extensively.

 Property Coverage: Protects your kitchen, ovens, refrigerators, and other equipment against theft, fire, or damage.